Best Girls Basketball Program 2015 Round 1 Ends in: (Est.)

 About the “Best Of” Contest Series:

-More than 2,000 schools have been involved in at least one of the America's Best contests, with past champions hailing from Missouri, Vermont, Illinois (three times), Kentucky, North Carolina, Oklahoma and Kansas.
+More than 3,000 schools have been involved in at least one of the America's Best contests, with past champions hailing from Virginia, Missouri, Vermont, Illinois, Kentucky, North Carolina, Oklahoma and Kansas.